USGS-EROS/lcmap-merlin/README.md

 results may be returned from repeated calls to timeseries.pyccd depending on the behaviour of the backend storage system.

-Verion 1.0 will implement a check function instead, which will raise an exception if all chip arrays are not symmetrical.
+Version 1.0 will implement a check function instead, which will raise an exception if all chip arrays are not symmetrical.

 ## Installing